e-gov/RIHA-Index/Avaldaja.md

 # Publisher

-Software application that gathers decriptions into a central datastore and publishes them through [an API](Kirjeldusstandard).
+Publisher is application that gathers decriptions into a central datastore and publishes them through [an API](Kirjeldusstandard).
+See also [RIHA Workflow](Toovoog).

 To use the Publisher, click on the icon below.